Axia-Tech/AXIA-wiki/docs/learn/learn-identity.md

 ### Requesting Judgement

-Requesting judement follows the same process regardless of whether you're on the AXIALunar or AXIA networks.
+Requesting judement follows the same process regardless of whether you're on the AXIA networks.
 Select one of the registrars from the query you made above.

 ![Requesting judgement](../assets/identity/08.jpg)